 3 years later, oops, Katadyn is super goBod for me traveling through South East Asia including Cambodia.
 It's so light weight (BeFree range) that I packed it into my carry on and it never left me.

-I used Fill2Pure previously and found it way too bulky for my light-weight type of traveling (less than 10 kg is my entire luggage) about 1 month agoAnswered by Forksticks via Travellr.com
+I used Fill2Pure previously and found it way too bulky for my light-weight type of traveling (less than 10 kg is my entire luggage) 2 months agoAnswered by Forksticks via Travellr.com